 (from the “Who Can Teach Gen Ed Courses?” page at https://gened.arizona.edu/proposal-guidelines/who-can-teach)

 The philosophy behind the guiding principles of the original Faculty-Senate approved plan for the new University-Wide General Education program was that experienced faculty have an increased role in the education of lower-division students.
 Early contact with such faculty is a hallmark of the new General Education program and is critical to providing students the enriched educational experience implied in the guidelines for Tier One and Tier Two course proposals.
-Based on this principle, the following policy establishes who can teach approved Tier One and Tier Two courses.

-Primary instructors (or instructors of record) in General Education courses must be faculty members, as defined by the Arizona Board of Regents policy 6-201 and have the required credentials to teach as determined by the Higher Learning Commission.
+Primary instructors (or instructors of record) in Tier One General Education courses must be faculty members, as defined by the Arizona Board of Regents policy 6-201 and have the required credentials to teach as determined by the Higher Learning Commission.
 Graduate Assistants in Teaching and Graduate Associates in Teaching may serve as secondary instructors - e.g., leaders of labs and discussion sections - provided that they receive preparation and supervision as mandated by the Graduate College.
-GATs may serve as instructors of record during a Summer Session or Winter Session, under guidelines set forth separately.
+GATs may serve as instructors of record during a Summer Session or Winter Session in Tier One courses, under guidelines set forth separately.

+Primary instructors (or instructors of record) in Tier Two General Education courses may be a faculty member, Graduate Assistant, or Graduate Associate and must have the required credentials to teach as determined by the Higher Learning Commission.
+Graduate Assistants and Graduate Associates must petition to be appointed as primary instructor, and must meet the following criteria:

+The Department Head and Associate Dean (or Dean’s designee) of the offering department must grant approval for the Graduate Assistant or Graduate Associate’s petition to teach and confirm the GA’s qualification to teach per Higher Learning Commission requirements.

+The Graduate Assistant or Graduate Associate must also meet the proper preparation and supervision as mandated by the Graduate College and outlined in the GA Manual.

+The duties involved in the appointment must be directly aligned with the education and professionalization of the student.

 Tier One courses (INDV, NATS, TRAD) are constructed so that a number of faculty members can teach them in different semesters.